leochenmd/ProstatePathParser/README.md

 # ProstatePathParser
 Automated parsing of prostate biopsy pathology reports for quick and accurate generation of databases for clinical research

-To be revealed during AUA 2019
+To be revealed at AUA 2019

 Please contact me for collaboration prior to public release